Stellantis/stellantis.github.io/webapi/content/webapi-overview_about.md

 # STELLANTIS {% if page.subsection == 'b2b' %}B2B {% elsif page.subsection == 'b2c' %}B2C{% endif %} WEB API FOR CITROËN, DS, PEUGEOT, OPEL AND VAUXHALL

-Our REST API implements various endpoints to retrieve resources from your Stellantis vehicle (Citroën, DS, Peugeot, Opel and Vauxhall).
+Our REST API implements various endpoints to retrieve resources from your Stellantis vehicle (ex Groupe PSA brands: Citroën, DS, Peugeot, Opel and Vauxhall).
 Under certain circumstances you will also be able to remote control some features of your vehicles, like opening the doors or turning AC on!
-Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall are based on open standards: **OpenAPIv3, JSON, GeoJson & HAL**.
+Stellantis API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall) are based on open standards: **OpenAPIv3, JSON, GeoJson & HAL**.
 Using this You will be able to access a lot of your vehicle data like geolocation, fuel consumption, mileage before maintenance or even remaining time of charge.

 <div class="buttons is-centered">
   <a href="{{site.baseurl}}{% if page.subsection == 'b2b' %}/webapi/b2b/overview/demo/ {% elsif page.subsection == 'b2c' %}/webapi/b2c/overview/demo/{% endif %}" class="button is-psablue is-medium">